benjamano/benjamano/README.md

 + Discord: benjamano

 ## 💼 Currently working with UK Power Networks
-* Working on an internally used WebApp (C# Backend using Razor/HTML Frontend).
+* Working on an internally used WebApp (C# Backend using Razor/HTML Frontend) using ASP .NET MVC (Model-View-Controller) Framework.
 * Which is designed to replace the use of outdated Excel spreadsheets, as well as ease and enhance the jobs of the Customer Service Team.

 <!--